tier2tickets/Knowledge-Base/content/general/get-started.md

-# Getting Started with Helpdesk Buttons
+# Getting Started with Tier2Tickets and Helpdesk Buttons

 ## 1) Customize your software